chenxy99/AttFDNet/README.md

 1. You need to manually change the home directory in [code](https://github.com/chenxy99/AttFDNet/blob/master/data/config.py#L6).
 2. You need to manually change the classes of each splits (e.g., split 1, split 2, split 3) in [code](https://github.com/chenxy99/AttFDNet/blob/master/data/voc0712.py#L86) corresponding to the given task as well as the training stages (e.g., base stage or novel stage).
+3. For the training dataset loader, we directly use [BMS](https://github.com/chenxy99/AttFDNet/blob/master/saliency_models/bms.py) in the [VOC dataloader](https://github.com/chenxy99/AttFDNet/blob/master/data/voc0712.py) to get the human saliency prediction.

 Start training
 ------------------